sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 Tuxedo seem to have made changes to the Control Centre and since then the keyboard backlight has issues including now only have 2 levels (on and off) and not remembering the state after suspend/sleep.

+Issues with backlights are something others reported too.

 ### Touchpad

 The only issue I have here is that the light is sometimes not on, even when the touchpad is off.
 Again this is something that appears to randomly occur.